kd2org/karadav/README.md

 * [rclone](https://rclone.org/webdav/) works, including [bi-directional sync](https://rclone.org/bisync/)!
 Pick `NextCloud` as the WebDAV vendor to enable advanced sync features.
 * Linux:
   * davfs2 is **NOT** recommended: it is very slow, and it is using a local cache, meaning changing a file locally may not be synced to the server for a few minutes, leading to things getting out of sync.
 If you have to use it, at least disable locks, by setting `use_locks=0` in the config.
+Other recommended options are `gui_optimize=1` and `delay_upload=0`.
+See manpage for details.
   * [csync](https://csync.org/) on Linux (works).
 This is a library offering two-way sync, it is used by the ownCloud client, but it has a command-line client.
 Just replace `http` with `owncloud`, and `https` with `ownclouds` in URL, eg. `csync /home/username/sync ownclouds://karadav.example/files/username/`
   * [cadaver](https://notroj.github.io/cadaver/) command-line client for WebDAV (untested)
   * [Celeste](https://github.com/hwittenborn/celeste) is a Rclone GUI to sync your directories (untested)